-DBJ Inc. consists of only one business segment of long-term financing and accordingly, the disclosure of the reportable segment
+DBJ Inc. consists of only one business segment of long-term financing and accordingly, the disclosure of the reportable segment information is omitted.

 Related Information:

 Segment information by service for the years ended March 31, 2020 and 2019 is following: